MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

     MeasureOneQubit();
 ```

 Jupyter Notebooks don't require a `namespace` or `@EntryPoint()`.
-Instead, you can call an operation or function directly, as in the last line of this Q# program.
-And unlike VS Code, Jupyter Notebooks don't display program results by default, so the `Message` statement is necessary.
+Instead, you call an operation or function directly, as in the last line of this Q# program.
+And unlike VS Code, Jupyter Notebooks don't display program results by default, so you must use the `Message` statement.

 For more information, see [Get started with Q# and Azure Quantum notebooks](xref:microsoft.quantum.submit-jobs?pivots=ide-jupyter).